Seploid/FrameworkTemplates/WebUI/selenide/ReadMe.md

 Main information:
 1) junit-platform.properties file aims to enable parallel execution
 2) failsafe maven plugin aims to run tests in verify phase
-3) use getters instead of direct call of Page Object fields
+3) use getters instead of direct call of Page Object fields (specific of Spring)
 4)